-About the AuthorThe founding member of TCM, Russell is a guitarist, composer, educator, hiker, and now (!) a blogger.
+About the AuthorThe founding member of TCM, Scott is a guitarist, composer, educator, hiker, and now (!) a blogger.
 He believes that nature has a profound influence over us, and hopes that his work will point people in the direction of the natural world that is all around us.
-You can email him at email@example.com.
+You can email him at firstname.lastname@example.org.
+Just take out the hyphens so I know you're a human (trying to avoid s-p-a-m in my inbox!!).

 Monthly Archives: February 2013